shariq1989/cookbook/content/recipe/Cinnamon_Rolls.md

 #### DIRECTIONS

-1. Preheat the oven to 425 degress and combine the ingredients for the filling in a small bowl.
+1. Preheat the oven to 425 degrees and combine the ingredients for the filling in a small bowl.
 Mix well and set aside.
-2. In a large bowl, combine the dry ingredients, flour, sugar, baking powder, baking soda and salt.
+2. In a large bowl, add all of the dry ingredients: flour, sugar, baking powder, baking soda, and salt.
 Set aside.
-3. Whisk the buttermilk and melted butter in a separate bowl and then pour it into the middle of the dry ingredients.
-Stir together until dough comes together.
+3. Whisk the buttermilk and 5 tbsp melted butter together in a separate bowl, and then pour the mixture into the middle of the reserved dry ingredients.
+Combine until the dough comes forms.
 Do not overmix.
-Kneed the dough slightly until the dough forms into a ball, then slice it in half.
+Knead the dough and form a ball, then slice it in half.
-4. On a lightly floured surface, roll each half into a 12x8" rectangle (think slightly longer than a sheet of paper.)
-Press half the filling mixture into the center, leaving 1/4" of the dough clear on all 4 sides, then roll like a sausage.
-Pinch together seam, trim ends and cut into 8 slices.
-Repeat with the other dough half, then place rolls in a non-stick sprayed 11x8" pan, or an 8x8 and 6x4" pan.
-Brush cinnamon rolls with remaining Tablespoon of melted butter and bake for 15 minutes, or until tops are golden brown.
-5. Meanwhile, to make the icing, mash together softened cream cheese and powdered sugar with a fork until smooth.
-Whisk in buttermilk, 1 Tablespoon at a time, until creamy.
-Drizzle onto hot cinnamon rolls and spread evenly.
+4. On a lightly floured surface, roll each ball into a rectangle.
+Cover them with the reserved filling, leaving some room on all four sides of the dough.
+Roll it up into a tube and slightly trim the ends.
+Cut them into even slices.
+5. Prepare a baking dish with butter or spray and then fill it with the rolls.
+6. Brush the tops of the cinnamon rolls with the remaining melted butter and bake for 15 minutes.
+7. While the rolls are baking, let's make the icing.
+Using a hand mixer, blend the softened butter, then add the vanilla.
+Slowly stir in the powdered sugar until smooth, and then whisk in the milk.
+Set aside.
+8. Retrieve the cinnamon rolls from the oven, allow them to cool for 5 minutes and then drizzle them with the frosting.

 ### ABOUT THE CINNAMON ROLLS